Topic-wise Exploration of the Telegram Group-verse: Topic Characterisation

 Notice that sending stickers requires manual actions hardly automatizable.
 Also, stickers are commonly used as reactions to other messages.
 Their prominent use in a group or topic may testify to a larger fraction of messages being sent by real users, or to a more confidential exchange: \textit{Erotic}, \textit{Darknet} and \textit{Technologies} have the least fraction of stickers and are dominated by ad-style messages.
 Conversely, in \textit{Bookmaking} and \textit{Cryptocurrencies} people use more stickers as reactions for suggestions.
+This argument was highlighted on other platforms such as WhatsApp where, for instance, in political groups, stickers are rarely forwarded, suggesting that users often save and maintain their collection of preferred stickers for future use rather than relying on the platform's sharing tools \cite{melo2024sticker}, further highlighting a more human-based interaction pattern.

+\textit{\textbf{Main takeaways:} the media-sharing patterns across topics show big differences based on the topic under observation.
+No common habits emerge.}